BeemerJ/Moss-Essential-Software-Guide/README.md

 > PROTIP:       Click on the list icon on the upper left corner of this document to see the index for this guide.
-Also, clicking on a "Section Heading" will provide some info on the software listed.

 # Essential Android Software